Practice making data-driven arguments that they to get difference audiences to change their behavior

 Kick-Off The Activity

-In this activity you will work practice using data to make arguments that try to convince different people.
+In this activity you will practice using data to make arguments that try to convince different people.
 You will learn how to use data to tailor an argument for a specific audience.
 We'll look at a sample visualization about an issue, identify stakeholders who are trying to swayed by the story it tells, and try to make arguments that convince them to take action.
 Start the activity by playing the kickoff video below for your group.

 Have Everyone Share Back